damolinx/vscode-sorbetto/README.md

 - Getting started experience:
   - Set up a workspace for Ruby development via the **Setup Workspace** command
   - `Gemfile` files include an **Install** action
-  - Code snippets are available to create diverse Sorbet artifacts
+  - Code snippets are available to create standard Sorbet constructs
 - Autocomplete is enabled in several contexts:
   - `require_relative` statements
   - `gem` entries in `Gemfile` files